kimbring2/DeepSoccer/README.md

 More detailed instruction can be found at my [blog post of DeepSoccer](https://kimbring2.github.io/2020/10/08/deepsoccer.html)

 # 2. Prerequisite
 This project started from originally [Jetbot](https://www.amazon.com/Waveshare-JetBot-AI-Kit-Accessories/dp/B07V8JL4TF/?th=1).
-Therefore, the hardware and software are advanced one of of Jetbot.
+Therefore, the hardware and software are advanced form of Jetbot.
 It is highly recommended that you first try to run original Jetbot before trying DeepSoccer.

 <img src="image/DeepSoccer_Concept.png" width="800">